remko/plainize/README.md

      - Tables aren't converted nicely
      - ...

+- There aren't any options yet.
+This isn't by design, just because I didn't need them yet.

 - Currently doesn't work on Node.js out of the box.
 It's easy to do so (it's done for the unit tests), but since [`html-to-text`][html-to-text] doesn't have any problems under Node.js, I didn't see the need so far.